If soul sleep is true, then why did Jesus tell the criminal on the cross that he would be with him that day in Paradise?

 Theologically, the translation that Bullinger proposed says nothing contentious.
 Unlike the traditional reading, it does not suggest a timeframe for the fulfilment of Jesus’ words to that very day, but neither does it deny that time frame.
 It says nothing about when the criminal should expect to be in paradise, only that he should expect it.

 My worry is that since the second explanation of Luke 23:43 that I have offered (the grammatical argument) takes so much longer to unpack, readers might think that I am attaching significantly more weight to it than to the first argument.
 I am not.
 I think that the first argument is more compelling and actually renders the second argument moot.
 But the second argument is sufficiently interesting that it should be considered as well.

 On the whole, then, I do not think that Luke 23:43 should be used as part of a larger attempt to reverse the wider biblical picture of human nature and death.
-At most it should give us pause, but at very least we can say that there is at least one very plausible way to resolve this pause, perhaps even two.
+At most it should give us pause, but we can say with confidence that there is at least one very plausible way to resolve this pause, perhaps even two.